wp-slimstat/wp-slimstat/readme.txt

 Tags: analytics, tracking, reports, analyze, wassup, geolocation, online users, spider, tracker, pageviews, stats, maxmind, statistics, statpress
 Requires at least: 3.8
 Tested up to: 3.9
-Stable tag: 3.5.8
+Stable tag: 3.5.9

 == Description ==
-The most accurate real time statistics plugin for WordPress.
+The most accurate real-time statistics plugin for WordPress.
 Visit our [official site](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat) (psst, we have Flattr enabled, there: star our project to donate).

 = Key Features =
 * Real-time activity log